2022 United States House of Representatives elections in New York: District 25

-The 25th district is based in the Rochester area, including all of Monroe County and most of Orleans County.
+The 25th district is based in the Rochester area, including all of Monroe County and part of Orleans County.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+7 and voted for Joe Biden by 21 points in 2020.
-The incumbent is Democrat Joseph Morelle, who was reelected with 59.3% of the vote in 2020.
+It had a PVI of D+7 and voted for Joe Biden by 21 points in 2020.
+The incumbent was Democrat Joseph Morelle, who was reelected with 59.3% of the vote in 2020.